-ii.
-Theses Not Finished On Time Theses that are submitted to the Registrar's Office in final form within three calendar days after the final deadline stated in the academic calendar will be accepted for graduation that same year, provided the extension fee is paid.
+Theses that are submitted to the Registrar's Office in final form within three calendar days after the final deadline stated in the academic calendar will be accepted for graduation that same year, provided the extension fee is paid.

 In the case of summer theses, the 3-day extension, as determined by the program director and the registrar, with the extension fee, also is allowed.
-A thesis not submitted by the end of this extension period will be given a grade of Incomplete or F (as outlined for undergraduate theses in Chapter IV.J.2.b.).